Controlled Lagrangians and Stabilization of Euler--Poincar\'e Mechanical Systems with Broken Symmetry II: Potential Shaping: Semidirect Product Lie Groups

 \section{Semidirect Product Lie Groups}

 Although the concept of semidirect product Lie groups is fairly well known, derivations of concrete formulas in such Lie groups can be quite involved, and are usually not covered with details in standard references.
 So we give a short survey of semidirect product Lie groups using $\SE(3) \defeq \SO(3) \ltimes \R^{3}$ as a running example to illustrate concrete calculations.
 Our main references here are \citet{MaRaWe1984a,MaRaWe1984b,HoMaRa1998a,CeHoMaRa1998}.
+This section overlaps with the companion paper \cite{CoOh-EPwithBSym1}, but is included for completeness as well as to set the notation.